davidBentoPereira/technical-test-cocolis/README.md

 _Notes: Procfile.dev is used for the local environement only.
 Heroku will use Procfile in production._

 ---

+## Infos

+- I used [livecanvas.com](https://livecanvas.com/sections/) to quickly build a basic landing page in Bootstrap

+---

 ## 🦄 Official Authors